alexandra-frca/QCBS/README.md

 - Arnav Jain
 - Cosmo Wu

-## Reports
+## Content
-Project reports are available in the `reports/` folder.
+The `datasets/` folder contains data from a Ramsey experiment on a superconducting device (used in tutorial #2 and assignment #1).
+The `tutorial/` folder contains the tutorials that guided the sessions.
+The `reports/` folder contains project reports for the advanced assignments.

 ## Project Organization
-Alexandra Ramôa developed the curriculum and tutorials and served as mentor for the project.
+Alexandra Ramôa developed the curriculum and tutorials, conducted the experiments, and served as mentor for the project.